aparkerryan27/terrashroomPublic/README.md

 # terrashroom

-This is the Terrashroom monorepo.

-To explore pcb files, check out the PCB-Files repo.
-The latest I could find was FINAL 1.6 or whatever.
-I uploaded the zip for a given board or board section into easyeda.com

-There's a set of pins next to the ESP32 designed for grounding.
-Check out terrashroom board.png for a better sense of the physical object and where the pins are.
+There's a set of headers next to the ESP32 designed for attaching a programmer harness.
+Check out the little PCB screenshot inside terrashroom board.png for a better sense of the physical object and where the pins are.

-Use this with a bed-of-nails / boot board for ESP32, and some female header jacks, to flash new firmware to the main board.
+Use this with a bed-of-nails / universal programmer board for ESP32, and some female header jacks, to flash new firmware to the main board.

 As for the camera......
 We will try to flash that seperately after breaking into the watertight camera compartment.
 Who knows